kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

     # returns withdrawn token amount
     return ERC20(out_token).balanceOf(self) - old_balance
 ```
 The external withdraw function is a wrapper of the internal withdraw function.
 It is called when users withdraw liquidity from the vault.
 The inputs include withdrawal token address and amount, swap route and the minimal amount for swapping.
+Since the users' withdrawal token may differ from the pool's tokens, a swap will be applied in that case.
 ```Javascript
 @external
 @nonreentrant("lock")